 You relieve your customer support

-You build user trust in your product
+You increase the confidence of users in your product

 You lower the churn rate

 Those who understand your product, know how to use it and get results will be satisfied with it - and those who are satisfied are likely to remain customers.
 The more it becomes part of users 's daily work, the less likely customers will be to unsubscribe.
 And the key to understanding your SaaS tool is user onboarding.